ottimis/ec2-github-runner/README.md

 1. Create a new GitHub Actions workflow or edit the existing one.
 2. Use the documentation and example below to configure your workflow.
-3. Please don't forget to set up a job for removing the EC2 instance at the end of the workflow execution.
-   Otherwise, the EC2 instance won't be removed and continue to run even after the workflow execution is finished.

 Now you're ready to go!